YnaPqt/deep-learning-spam-detection/README.md

 Your goal is to build a spam detector, that can automatically flag spams as they come based solely on the sms' content.
 Scope of this project 🖼️

-To start off, AT&T would like you to use the folowing dataset:

-Dowload the Dataset